rubcompling/nodalida2021/README.md

 This repository contains the manually annotated data sets and additional material for the paper:

-Katrin Ortmann (to appear).
+Katrin Ortmann (2021).
 Chunking Historical German.
-Reykjavik, Iceland (online).
+In *Proceedings of the 23rd Nordic Conference on Computational Linguistics (NoDaLiDa)*, Reykjavik, Iceland (online), pages 190–199.
+[PDF](https://www.aclweb.org/anthology/2021.nodalida-main.19)

 ## Gold data